 The Corporation is authorized to issue an unlimited number of common shares, an unlimited number of first preferred shares, an unlimited number of second preferred shares and an unlimited number of special shares, issuable in series.
 Only common shares (and no other class or series of shares) have been issued.

-The following is a summary of changes in common share capital for the three month-ended March 31, 2012 and 2011:
+The following is a summary of changes in common share capital: